nswdpc/silverstripe-csp/README.md

 ## Instructions

 0. Read the gotchas section below
-1. Install the module
+0. Install the module
+0. Add at least one Policy record in the "CSP" administration section.
+    * Set it to 'report only'
+    * Mark it as the 'base policy'
-2. Add at least one policy record, best if you set it to 'report only' at the start & make it available on your draft site only
+    * Optionally, make it available on your draft site only
-3. Set the policy to be delivered via a meta tag or via a HTTP headers (recommended: HTTP headers)
+0. Set the policy to be delivered via a HTTP headers (you can use meta tags but this method limits the feature you can use).
-4. Enable the policy
+0. Add some Directives
+0. Mark the Policy 'Enabled', save it and
-5. Watch for any violation reports
+0. Watch for violation reports or look at your browser dev console

-A good set of settings to start out with is:
-1. Enabled: on - make it available for use
-2. Use on published website: off - only draft site readers will get the Content-Security-Policy
-3. Report Only: off or on - this is up to you.
-When off, assets that violate the policy will not be shown/evaluated
-4. Send Violation Reports: off or on - when on, reports will be sent to the configured reporting endpoint

 When you are pleased with the settings, check the "Use on published website" setting and save.

 ## Page specific policies

-By default Pages can define a specific Policy for delivery when requested.
+By default Pages can define an extra Policy for delivery when requested with the following caveat:

-If one is selected on the Settings tab of a page in the site tree, it is merged into the base policy (if it exists) or is used as the policy for that request.
+> Adding additional policies can only further restrict the capabilities of the protected resource

 [MDN provides some useful information on this process](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy#Multiple_content_security_policies):

-> Adding additional policies can only further restrict the capabilities of the protected resource This means that you can't relax the base policy restrictions from within your page policy.
+This means that you can't (currently) relax the base policy restrictions from within your page policy.

 ## Using a nonce